codatio/codat-docs/docs/integrations/commerce/paypal/set-up-paypal-in-production.md

 You'll need to:

 - Sign in to the [Codat Portal](https://app.codat.io/).
 - Register as a Third Party Provider (TPP) to access PayPal’s X2SA API and request your sandbox credentials.
-PayPal will require you to provide them with either an eIDAS QWAC or OBWAC (i.e. an open banking certification)
+PayPal will require you to provide them with either an eIDAS QWAC or OBWAC (i.e. an Open Banking certification)
 - Add your secure credentials to the Codat Portal and enable your test PayPal integration.
 - Check your sync settings.